MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 4. Add entities that are related to that entity until getting to the Customer Profile entity as will be shown in the example below.
 Note that for the completion of this step, you may need to first define relationships between entities using the **Relationships** page (see the “Relationships” section for more information).

-As we can see, there are certain requirements that should be met in order for a group (and the segment as a whole) to be valid.
+As you can see, there are certain requirements that should be met in order for a group (and the segment as a whole) to be valid.
 However, at any point of time you can save your segment as a **draft**.
-If your segment definition indeed miss one or more mandatory selections, you can expect to get the floowing message:
+If your segment definition is missing one or more mandatory selections, you will get the following message:

 // add 2

-Selecting **Later** will create a draft on the segments screen:
+Selecting **Later** will create a draft on the segments page:

 // add 3

 Note that you will not be able to run the segment until it's a valid segment (and not a draft).
-You can expect to receive the following message if you try to run:
+You will see the following message if you try to run it:

 // add 4